 I thought I knew them and wasn't worried that they didn't really know about me.
 Now it's clear that they knew me all along.
 Out of the corners of their eyes they watched me.
 And when I was feeling most invisible, being tight-lipped, silent and unobservable, they were whispering about me to each other.
 They knew how little I could be counted on; how poorly, how shabbily my knowit-all self covered helplessness.
-That when I invented stories about them-and doing it seemed to me so fine-I was completely in thier hands, managed without mercy.
-I thought I'd hidden myself so well as I watched them through windows and doors, took every opportunity I had to follow them, to gossip about and fill in their lives, they were watching me.
+That when I invented stories about them--and doing it seemed to me so fine-I was completely in thier hands, managed without mercy.
+I thought I'd hidden myself so well as I watched them through windows and doors, took every opportunity I had to follow them, to gossip about and fill in their lives, and all the while they were watching me.
 Sometimes they even felt sorry for me and just thinking about their pity I want to die.

 So I missed it altogether.
 I was sure one would kill the other.
 I waited for it so I could describe it.
 I was so sure it would happen.
 That the past was an abused record with no choice but to repeat itself at the crack and no power on earth could lift the arm that held the needle.
 I was so sure and they danced and walked all over me.
-Busy, they were, busy being original, complicated, changeable-human, I guess you'd say, while

-I was the predictable one, confused in my loneliness into thinking my space, my view was the only one that was and that mattered. [fx] I got so excited with my meddling, with shaping, I over-stepped and missed the obvious things.
-I saw the three of them, Marie, Joe and Violet, and they looked to me like a mirror image of Dorcus, Joe and Violet.
-I believed I saw everything important they did, and based on what I saw I could imagine what I didn't.
-It never occurred to me that they were thinking other thoughts, feeling other feelings, putting thier lives together in ways I never dreamed of.
+Busy, they were, busy being original, complicated, changeable-human, I guess you'd say, while I was the predictable one, confused in my loneliness into thinking my space, my view was the only one that was or that mattered.
+I got so excited with my meddling, with shaping, I over-stepped and missed the obvious things.
+I was watching the streets, thrilled by the buildings pressing and pressed by stone; so glad to be outside and in on things, I dismissed what went on in the heart.
+I saw the three of them, Felice, Joe and Violet, and they looked to me like a mirror image of Dorcus, Joe and Violet.
+I believed I saw everything important they did, and based on what I saw I could imagine what I didn't: how exotic they were, how driven.
+That's what I wanted to believe.
+It never occurred to me that they were thinking other thoughts, feeling other feelings, putting their lives together in ways I never dreamed of.
 Like Joe.
-All the while he was running through the streets in bad weather I thought he was looking for Dorcus not Wild's chamber of gold.
-I keep on thinking about it.
+All the while he was running through the streets in bad weather I thought he was looking for Dorcus, not Wild's chamber of gold.
 That home in the rock; that place sunlight got into most of the day.
 Nothing to be proud of, to show anybody or to want to be in.
 But I do.
 I want to be in a place already made for me, both snug and wide open.
 With a doorway never needing to be closed, a view slanted for light and bright autumn leaves but not rain.
 Where moonlight can be counted on if the sky is clear and stars no matter what.
 And below, just yonder, a river called Treason to rely on.